 In the event this Court considers the merits of Whitley's appeal, there are only two issues to decide.
 First, whether the trial court acted properly when it denied Whitley's Motion to Recuse.
 Second, whether the trial court was procedurally correct when it dismissed Whitley's claims after it denied his Motion to Recuse.2 In both instances, the trial court acted properly and this Court should deny Whitley's appeal.
+Since Whitley failed to appeal the Order and Final Judgment dismissing Hall's Towing and its co-defendants from this action in a timely manner, the appeal of the denial to the Motion to Recuse is moot.

 Whitley filed this civil action to contest the merits of a Final Judgment issued by Judge Kent McDaniel in a previous and separate action brought by the City of Pearl against Whitley to force him to clean up his property.
 Whitley asserts that Judge McDaniel should have recused himself from this action because he would be placed in the position of "reversing his own prior decision."
 (R. 215).
 Whitley is barred from pursuing this theory by the doctrines of res judicata and collateral estoppel, which provide that a litigant cannot contest the merits of a judgment rendered in a prior case and which has been finally adjudicated on appeal.
 The trial court properly denied Whitley's Motion to Recuse on the basis that Whitley could not ask the Court to reverse a Final Judgment rendered in a separate civil action, and therefore, there was no conflict requiring recusal.
-Further, the trial court properly denied Whitley's Motion to Recuse because
+Further, the trial court properly denied Whitley's Motion to Recuse because Whitley failed to comply with the requirements for filing a motion for recusal set forth in Rule 1.15 of the Uniform Circuit and County Court Rules.

-2 Whitley has not raised any issue with the merits of the trial court's dismissal of his claim against Pearl Automotive.
+2 Whitley has not raised any issue with the merits of the trial court's dismissal of his claim against Hall's Towing.
 Instead, Whitley only contends that the trial court should not have dismissed his claims after it denied his Motion to Recuse.